pickyourtrail_logo

 Relax at the First Basin Pool, a natural swimming area surrounded by grassy lawns.

-Facilities: Restrooms, café, picnic tables, and changing rooms.
+Facilities: Restrooms, a café, picnic tables, and changing rooms.

 Walking Trails